jeff-wise/Elea/README.md

 ### Particle

-For now particles are just wrappers around values.
-They represent any data in the system.
+For now `particles` are just wrappers around `values`.
+They represent any data in the `system`.

 ### Receptor

-Receptors represent the logic in an Elea program.
-They are more or less wrappers around types.
-A receptor is **triggered** when a particle in the same system is created and that particle's value is of the type of the receptor.
-The receptor fires a signal, which is sent to relevant action potentials, indicating that a value of the receptor's type was created.
+`Receptors` represent the logic in an Elea program.
+They are more or less wrappers around `types`.
+A receptor is **triggered** when a particle in the same `system` is created and that particle's value is of the type of the receptor.
+The `receptor` fires a `signal`, which is sent to relevant `action potentials`, indicating that a value of the `receptor's` `type` was created.
 The created value is associated with the signal.

 Receptors are inspired by biochemical receptors.